 Meetings and Work Processes

 Meetings will be held at least every two months or as needed to advance work.
-Meetings will be held via web conferencing or teleconferencing unless otherwise approved by the board.
+Meetings will be held virtually unless otherwise approved by the board.
 The chair will post agendas and related documents in the COPPUL Collections Community shared drive for members to comment and provide feedback on.
 The community will set priorities for discussions and issues to address throughout the year.
-The COPPUL shared drive is maintained by the executive director.
+The COPPUL shared drive is maintained by the Executive Director.

 COPPUL communities are a wholly dependent initiative of COPPUL, with the exception of ACCOLEDS, and are subject to its bylaws.
 The working group chair reports to the executive director who seeks approval and feedback for committee activities from the board.
 Working Groups are subject to the directions that the board may provide from time to time, either directly or through the executive director.

 The community may be dissolved at any time and for any reason by direction of the Board and in accordance with COPPUL bylaws.
 Reasonable notice must be given to participants and, if applicable, staff.
 Any secondment and/or employment contracts associated with the working group, and any associated terms of service or other contractual documents must include an appropriate clause approved by the board to enable the timely and orderly dissolution of the community.